tkakmtst/webpack-html-css/README.md

 # webpack-html-css

-This is the webpack config for development for simple html, css and jquery
+This is the webpack config for development for simple html, css and jquery.

 # command
 ```